Stöllner Gollenberg Brandenburg: Honorary award as the oldest airfield

 Historical place as a source of inspiration

-The Stöllner Gollenberg, now officially recognized as the world’s oldest , remains a source of inspiration for the industry and enthusiasts.
-Lilienthal’s groundbreaking experiments at the Gollenberg not only influenced the subsequent development of but also inspired a generation of engineers and scientists.
+The Stöllner Gollenberg, now officially recognized as the world’s oldest airfield, remains a source of inspiration for the aviation industry and technology enthusiasts.
+Lilienthal’s groundbreaking experiments at the Gollenberg not only influenced the subsequent development of aviation but also inspired a generation of engineers and scientists.
 The recognition of the site as a significant historical heritage site underscores the long-term impact of Lilienthal’s pioneering work.

-The German Aerospace Center () is one of Germany’s leading research and development institutions in the field of aerospace.
-With cutting-edge technologies and innovative projects, promotes progress in these fields and makes a significant contribution to scientific knowledge about the ‘s and beyond.
+The German Center () is one of ‘s leading research and development institutions in the field of .
+With cutting-edge technologies and innovative projects, promotes progress in these fields and makes a significant contribution to scientific knowledge about the ‘s atmosphere and beyond.